Alicepinch/bakemyday/README.md

 - As a site user of bakemyday I would like to be able to post blog posts
 - As a site user of bakemyday I would like to be able to edit or delete a blog post I have created
 - As a site user of bakemyday I would like to be able to comment on & view other users blog posts
+- As a site user of bakemyday I would like to be able to cget in contact with the store owner

 ## Wireframes